-Via Portici - Laubengasse: This arcaded street is witness to the merchant tradition of old Bolzano and constitutes the first urban nucleus as founded by the Prince Bishop of Trento in the 12th century.
+Via Portici - Laubengasse: This arcaded street is witness to the merchant tradition of old Bolzano and constitutes the first urban nucleus as founded by the Principi Vescovi of Trento in the 12th century.
 The street runs in an east-west direction and so giving protection from the cold winds from the north.
-The new town incorporated a bishop's administrative centre (located on today's Piazza del Grano) and the merchants' houses which are still present in their original pattern along the arcades.
-The merchants' houses comprised stores and stone-built storage cellars under the arcade level.
+The new town incorporated a bishop's administrative centre (located on today's Piazza del Grano) and the merchants' houses which are still present in their original patstone-built storage cellars under the arcade level.
 Today these areas are home to modern shops.
 (Examples of how the old cellars were can be seen in the Merchants Palace 30).
-The narrow fronts along the street are decorated in different colours, with Erker (murals with small window openings embedded, and stucco).
-At various points along the way the alleys there are many spiral staircases which lead up to many habitations and nowadays to offices as well.
+The narrow fronts along the street dow openings embedded, and stucco).
+At various points along the way it is possible to pass through alleys to the streets beyond, and in itations and nowadays to offices as well.
 A very noble style alleyway is that which leads to street number 30, which was the former Town Hall and is now where the Municipal Records Archive can be found.
 The arches here are elaborately decorated with frescoes.